 I like mine about an hour long.

-Remove , let cool on a raised wire rack for 20 minutes.
+Remove , let cool on a r

 Turn the oven off.